 In today’s world, companies are constantly seeking different ways to improve their employee experience.
-One way of doing this is having an employee handbook so that every employee knows how the company operates, what its policies are, and also its mission and goals.
+One way of doing this is having an employee handbook so that every employee knows how the operates, what its policies are, and also its mission and goals.

 Creating a handbook from scratch might seem daunting.
-You might be wondering what policies you should include, how to organize your handbook, and even how to publish it so everybody in the company has access to it.
+You might be wondering what policies you should include, how to organize your handbook, and even how to publish it so everybody in the has access to it.

 Even though creating an employee handbook from scratch might take some work, it doesn’t have to be a pain in the neck.
 I recommend that you take a look at the following recommendations and employee handbook template so you know what to include in yours.